 Major second interval

 The major second interval consists of two notes with one whole step distance.
-For example, C to D note will result in this musical interval.
+For example, the interval from C to D will result in this musical interval.

-The major second interval is abbreviated M2 whereas the minor second is abbreviated m2.
-An alternate spelling of major second is diminished third.
+The major second interval is abbreviated as M2, whereas the minor second is abbreviated as m2.
+An alternate naming of the major second is the diminished third.

 A major second with C to D on the keyboard.

-To being able to distinguish this interval by ear, a good idea is to think about familiar songs which first notes match.
+To be able to distinguish this interval by ear, a good idea is to think of familiar songs whose first notes match.
 M2 ascending examples are "Brother John" and "Silent Night".

 Ascending major second intervals